ForkInABlender/ChatGPT_solutions_produced_from_simple_prompt/integrations/c++/keywords to python/Readme.md

 @label
-@x_namespace # comment out that namespace annotation, and the function runs as per normal, otherwise it defaults to returning a NoneType; which is the equivalent of using `pass` or `nop`. def end_section():
+@x_namespace # comment out that namespace annotation, and the function runs as per normal, otherwise it defaults to returning a NoneType;
+def end_section(): # which is the equivalent of using `pass` or `nop`.
     print("End of section reached.")